-Despite the coronavirus spreading at a fast pace throughout the country, though at a slower pace, our law firm is fully operational.
-Because we are striving to protect our legal team and clients, we ask the people who come to our law firm to wear a face mask and, optionally, gloves.
-You will also have to maintain social distancing by keeping at least 3 feet of space between you and our employees.
+Although the coronavirus keeps spreading throughout the country, though at a slower pace, our law firm is fully operational.
+Because we are striving to protect our legal team and clients, we ask people who come to our law firm to wear a face mask.
 Our legal team has returned to our offices and is ready to provide you with quality legal assistance, both in person and over the phone.
-We will continue to work for you, even though the coronavirus pandemic is far from over.
+We will continue to work for you, even though the coronavirus pandemic is not over yet.
 We still file claims and provide legal assistance for anyone who needs our services, as we highly prioritize our clients.

-As the health and safety of our staff and clients are extremely important, if someone is sick, whether due to COVID-19 or the common flu, we will have the meetings and conferences by telephone, which will be as efficient as those in person, so there is no cause for concern.
+Because the health and safety of our attorneys, legal team, and clients are extremely important, if someone is sick, whether due to COVID-19 or the common flu, we will have the meetings and conferences by telephone.
+They will be as efficient as those in person, so there is no cause for concern.
 However, if you are healthy, you can come in person to our law firm, as long as you wear a face mask and maintain social distancing.
-Therefore, if you believe you have a case, please do not hesitate to contact our law firm as you would usually do and we will gladly help you.
+If you believe you have a case, do not hesitate to contact our law firm as you would usually do and we will help you.

-As the coronavirus is spreading at a fast pace throughout the country, following adequate protective measures is crucial.
-Wearing a face mask every time you need to go outside is essential in preventing the spread of the new virus, which is why we launched our mask matching program.
+As the coronavirus is spreading throughout the country, following adequate protective measures is crucial.
+Wearing a face mask every time you go outside is essential in preventing the spread of the virus, which is why we launched our mask matching program.